Fences, Trees, Boundaries & Noise

 Once you have sued in small claims court, if the noise continues, you can sue again.
 Also, if other people are affected, get together with your neighbors.
 If ten people sue for $2,500 each, that’s $25,000.
 Do it again—another $25,000.
 Sooner or later, the noise should stop.
 (For more on small claims court, see Chapter 20.)

 If you choose to sue in regular court and hire a lawyer, get the attorney to write a threatening letter before you sue; that may be all that it takes.
-Sadly, some neighbors can be pretty rotten, and nothing short of a judge’s order or high money damages will change the situation.
+Sadly, some neighbors and landlords can be pretty rotten, and nothing short of a judge’s order or high money damages will change the situation.

 For example, consider one nasty neighbor and an owner attempting to rent his house next door.
 Every time a prospective tenant looks at the property, the neighbor revs up his huge motorcycle.
 When the police come out, all is quiet.
 Damages can mount up quickly for the owner of the house.
 For extreme situations like this, you will need an attorney.